 Alphablocks Nursery School’s mission is to provide outstanding early education, empowering children to become confident learners.
-A great deal is already known about how this can be done effectively, but a lot more remains to be explored and discovered.
+A great deal is already known about how this can be done effectively, but more remains to be explored and discovered.

 Alphablocks Research Lab conducts fundamental research in early cognition and development collaborating with leading experts in developmental psychology, childhood education, and beyond.
 The focus is on child and adolescent adjustment from a social-emotional and cognitive perspective, paying attention to both lifelong learning and mental health outcomes.